 Log in

-Eagle Action Sportz Paintball & Airsoft is located in Hattiesburg, MS.
+Eagle Action Sportz Paintball & Airsoft is located in Hattiesburg, Mississippi, just north of the city off Highway 49 North on Ryner Road.

 OutdoorsAirsoft is a sport that blends the excitement of tactical combat with the safety of a controlled, non‑lethal environment.
 Participants—known as players—use replica firearms that fire 6 mm plastic BBs propelled by electricity, gas, or springs.
 Unlike paintball, airsoft ammunition leaves almost no visible trace, demanding a higher level of observation and strategic thinking.
 The game can be staged in indoor arenas, outdoor fields, abandoned buildings, or even forested terrain, allowing players to recreate historical battles, modern military operations, or entirely fictional scenarios.
 At its core, airsoft is a simulation: it mirrors the movements, communication, and decision‑making of real‑world combat while keeping participants safe through strict safety protocols and a strong emphasis on sportsmanship.